-CCPA Cybersecurity Audit Requirements 2026: What Businesses Need to Know
+CCPA Cybersecurity Audit Requirements 2026: Thresholds, Deadlines & ADMT Rules

 New Cybersecurity Audit Regulations Under the CCPA

 On September 23, 2025, the California Office of Administrative Law approved final regulations that add significant new requirements under the CCPA: mandatory cybersecurity audits, automated decision-making technology (ADMT) risk assessments, and expanded consumer rights around algorithmic processing.
-These regulations took effect on January 1, 2026, and mark a major shift from the CCPA’s original focus on transparency and opt-out rights to deeper accountability and security obligations.
+These regulations took effect on January 1, 2026, and mark a major shift from the CCPA’s original focus on transparency and opt-out rights to deeper accountability and security obligations (see the CPPA’s Regulations page and the official September 23, 2025 OAL approval announcement, retrieved May 20, 2026).

 If your business processes personal information of California consumers, you need to understand whether these new requirements apply to you and what steps you must take.
 Use our Privacy Law Calculator to determine which state privacy laws apply to your business overall.